 Obtaining legal counsel

 For some employees in Georgia who develop occupational diseases, proving their conditions are work-related can be difficult.
-Therefore, workers who find themselves suffering from occupational illnesses may find it of benefit to consult with an attorney.
+Therefore, workers who find themselves suffering from occupational illnesses may find it of benefit to consult with a worker’s compensation attorney.
 A lawyer may help them to understand their rights, and ensure that they receive the benefits to which they are entitled.